zhoujing204/linear-algebra/3blue1brown/Chatper 14--Eigenvectors and eigenvalues.md

 (02:39) A slightly sneakier vector that remains on its own span during this transformation is (-1, 1), it ends up getting stretched by a factor of 2.
 And again, linearity is going to imply that any other vector on the diagonal line spanned by this guy is just going to get stretched out by a factor of 2.
 And for this transformation, those are all the vectors with this special property of staying on their span.

 (03:06) Those on the x-axis getting stretched out by a factor of 3 and those on this diagonal line getting stretched by a factor of 2.
 Any other vector is going to get rotated somewhat during the transformation, knocked off the line that it spans.
-As you might have guessed by now, these special vectors are called the &quot;eigenvectors&quot; of the transformation, and each eigenvector has associated with it, what's called an &quot;eigenvalue&quot;, which is just the factor by which it stretched or squashed during the transformation.
+As you might have guessed by now, these special vectors are called the eigenvectors of the transformation, and each eigenvector has associated with it, what's called an eigenvalue, which is just the factor by which it stretched or squashed during the transformation.

 (03:41) Of course, there's nothing special about stretching vs. squishing or the fact that these eigenvalues happen to be positive.
 In another example, you could have an eigenvector with eigenvalue -1/2, meaning that the vector gets flipped and squished by a factor of 1/2.
 But the important part here is that it stays on the line that it spans out without getting rotated off of it.